 A basic law of physics is hot things get colder, cold things get hotter and they eventually end up the same temperature.
 In winter, the heat inside an un-insulated home will escape outside and in summer, the heat outside will flow inside.
 Insulation is a barrier to heat flow.
 Tiny air particles trapped in insulation resist the transfer of heat (and cold) keeping house at comfortable and healthy temperature all seasons.

-An un-insulated home uses up to 30% more energy to heat than one with correctly installed insulation.
-This makes insulation one of the smartest investments you can make in your home*
+Did you know an un-insulated home uses up to 30% more energy to heat than one with correctly installed insulation?

 Why is correct installation important?

 Correctly installed insulation is a key factor in how well insulation works.
 Insulation's benefits can be decreased by a poor insulation job - gaps, tucks and folds decrease your insulation's effectiveness.